-8. Executive Order 2 is a blanket ban on school districts requiring universal mask use.
+8. Executive Order 2 and S.B.
+739 are blanket bans on school districts requiring universal mask use.
 Id.
-It provides for no exceptions.
+They provide for no exceptions.
 Id.
-It applies regardless of how narrow a mask mandate is (e.g., requiring masks only when students are in classrooms, cafeterias, and other group spaces).
+They apply regardless of how narrow a mask mandate is (e.g., requiring masks only when students are in classrooms, cafeterias, and other group spaces).
 Id.
-It does not recognize that universal mask use may be necessary to protect some children.
+They do not recognize that universal mask use may be necessary to protect some children.
 Id.
-It forbids school districts from even asking if parents have a reason for declining to have their child wear a mask.
-Id. at $\P$ 3.
-It fails to recognize that the Commonwealth and its public schools are required to follow federal anti-discrimination laws, including laws that require equal access for children with disabilities.
+They forbid school districts from even asking if parents have a reason for declining to have their child wear a mask.
+Id.
+They fail to recognize that the Commonwealth and its public schools are required to follow federal anti-discrimination laws, including laws that require equal access for children with disabilities.
 Id.